AllGray/AllGray.github.io/source/index.html.md

 Nice and clicky big square pushbuttons are pretty self explanatory.
 They’re MAKERbuino’s essential input devices used for switching menus, changing programs, playing games… Button caps are just simply attached to the button’s top side and can be changed.

-* **Important: You need to have 7 pushbuttons and 7 button caps in your package.
+<aside class="warning">Important: You need to have 7 pushbuttons and 7 button caps in your package</aside>
-* You can buy some extra button caps online in our shop or in almost every electronics shop by searching for 12x12x7.3mm pushbutton caps
+<aside class="notice">You can buy some extra button caps online in our shop or in almost every electronics shop by searching for 12x12x7.3mm pushbutton caps</aside>

 ## various pin headers and connectors